viswesvar/Charles-config-V-6.0-/README.md

 # Charles-config-V-6.0-
-This is document written to configure Charles version greater than 5.0
+This is document written to configure Charles-proxy to Android version greater than 5.0
 This article describes the steps to be able to analyse HTTP request in Android app version greater than 5.0.

 # The requirements are:
  • Charles proxy
  • Android device
  • Android app apk (it can point to any environment, i.e. production or staging)